EnergieID/smappy/README.md

 `s.get_events(service_location_id, appliance_id, start, end, max_number)`

 ### Actuators
-NOTE: These methods are untested, so please provide feeback if you are using them, successfully or otherwise.

 - `s.actuator_on(self, service_location_id, actuator_id, duration)`
 - `s.actuator_off(self, service_location_id, actuator_id, duration)`

-duration = 300,900,1800 or 3600 , specifying the time in seconds the actuator
+duration = 300,900,1800 or 3600 - specifying the time in seconds the actuator
 should be turned on or off.
 Any other value results in turning on or off for an undetermined period of time.